 The following figure is a schematic representation of cause-and-effect diagram.

 Histogram is the second quality control data representation tool.
-Histogram is a special form of bar chart which describes the central tendency, dispersion, and shape of a statistical distribution.
+A histogram is a special form of bar chart which describes the central tendency, dispersion, and shape of a statistical distribution.

-A histogram summarizes data measured on a continuous scale, showing the frequency distribution of some quality characteristic (in statistical terms central tendency and dispersion of the data).
+A histogram summarises data measured on a continuous scale, showing the frequency distribution of some quality characteristic (in statistical terms central tendency and dispersion of the data).